CyanSkyKnight/Saturnians/README.md

 I'm new to GitHub.
-For now, just get the mod from here: https://steamcommunity.com/workshop/filedetails/?id=1103027918 or here: https://community.playstarbound.com/resources/the-saturnians.4918/
+Until there's an actual release: https://github.com/CyanSkyKnight/Saturnians/releases, you should just get the mod from here: https://steamcommunity.com/workshop/filedetails/?id=1103027918 or here: https://community.playstarbound.com/resources/the-saturnians.4918/

 # Saturnians